Probate - Frequently Asked Questions (FAQ)

 Can a probate judge require a probate bond even if all of the beneficiaries agree to waive it?

 Yes.
-If the executor is out of state, the judge is likely to require a bond, but may require a bond for other reasons based on his or her sale discretion.
+If the executor is out of state, the judge is likely to require a bond, but may require a bond for other reasons based on his or her sole discretion.

 What happens if the named executor of a will cannot qualify for a probate bond?